sarahciston/codingcare/posts/0critintro.md

 To move from the "transformer" model architecture to trans\*formative tech (and from tech to technocraft) means to acknowledge the requisite entanglement of community building and [critical sociotechnical systems].
 It means knowing the material we are transforming — by sharing in, speaking nearby, walking beside, being constituted and supported by, and supporting in turn.

 This work is about trans\*formation through trans\*lation and trans\*disciplinarity[^transdis] and trans\*gression.[^hooksTransgress] It lays the groundwork to imagine trans\*formers otherwise, to imagine [emergent/co-existing technological systems] at a slant, on the bias rather than always-already biased.
-It calls for queerer systems (queer as a politics, as in fuck you, as in QueerOS, as in queer-enough).[@dogparkdissidentsQueerFuckYou, @keelingQueerOS2014]
+It calls for queerer systems (queer as a politics, as in fuck you, as in QueerOS, as in queer-enough)[@dogparkdissidentsQueerFuckYou, @keelingQueerOS2014].

-[^transdis]: Trans\*disciplinary includes multidisciplinary and interdisciplinary — across and combined and between — plus what emerges when those diffractions become more than the sum of their parts. [@visResearchPeopleWho2021]
+[^transdis]: Trans\*disciplinary includes multidisciplinary and interdisciplinary — across and combined and between — plus what emerges when those diffractions become more than the sum of their parts [@visResearchPeopleWho2021].

-[^hooksTransgress]: As in "teaching that enables transgressions – a movement against and beyond boundaries." [@hooksTeachingTransgressEducation1994]
+[^hooksTransgress]: As in "teaching that enables transgressions – a movement against and beyond boundaries" [@hooksTeachingTransgressEducation1994].

->"queer as [in] being about the self that is at odds with everything around it and has to invent, create and find a place to speak, and to thrive and to live"
+>"queer as [in] being about the self that is at odds with everything around it and has to invent, create and find a place to speak, and to thrive and to live." [@hooksTeachingTransgressEducation1994]
->>—bell hooks

 This approach to technological trans\*lation and trans\*formation has no prerequisites.
 We are already queer-enough, coder-enough, valued-enough to participate in continually becoming.
-We are "always-already programming."[@AlwaysalreadyprogrammingMd] (See "Coding.Care")
+We are "always-already programming" [@AlwaysalreadyprogrammingMd].
+(See "Coding.Care")

 Trans\* can be inclusive, fluid, in motion, outside binary logics, self-identifying, evolving, emergent, embodied. *Trans\*formative TechnoCraft* imagines systems that can also have these qualities, that can trans\*cend the logics constructed by capitalist, militaristic, racist, ableist, misogynistic lineages.